fasterius/seqCAT/README.md

 ## Installation

-`seqCAT` is available on both [Bioconductor][10] and here on GitHub.
+The `seqCAT` package is available on both [Bioconductor][10] and here on GitHub.
 You can install the latest, stable version from Bioconductor like so:

 ```r
 # install.packages("BiocManager")